cmu-05-499/cmu-05-499.github.io/docs/syllabus.md

 ### Policy on use of Generative AI for Writing

-You may use generative AI technologies such as *ChatGPT* or *CoPilot* for assisting in code development or writing responses to homework questions, **unless the question specifically prohibits it**.
+You may use generative AI technologies such as *ChatGPT* or *CoPilot* for assisting in code development or client communications, **unless the question specifically prohibits it**.
 However, any use of AI comes with two caveats: (1) you must clearly indicate the use of such technology (and name the tool) in every homework question or source code file where an AI tool was used as a form of attribution, just as you would if you had taken help from a friend; (2) you are liable for factually inaccurate answers or unspecific rambling produced by AI tools; it is your responsibility to edit AI-produced content before submitting it for class purposes.

-## Professionalism
+## Recordings
-Your classmates are your colleagues.
-This is particularly true in this course, where we aim to provide you with principles, practices, tools, and paradigms that will enable you to be an effective, real-world Software Engineer.
-We ask that you treat one another like the professionals you are and that you are preparing to be.

-To that end, we will not tolerate harassment in this class.
-We define harassment as unwelcome or hostile behavior of an ad hominem nature, i.e., that focuses not on ideas but on people and identity.
-This includes offensive verbal or written comments in reference to gender, sexual orientation, national origin, disability, physical appearance, race, or religion; sexual images in public spaces; deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of class meetings, inappropriate physical contact, and unwelcome sexual attention.

-Harassment is against the law and we have no tolerance for it, and neither does the university.
-Even when behavior does not rise to the level of harassment (even if you think you're "just joking!"), it can still make people very uncomfortable, and harm their educational and professional career by forcing them to devote mental energy to something other than the material they are trying to learn or the professional successes they are trying to achieve.
-However, we expect that we do not need to threaten you to earn your respect on this matter: we simply ask that you treat one another like professionals, in the most positive sense.

-This has two implications:

-- If you feel someone is violating these principles (for example, with a joke that could be interpreted as sexist, racist, or exclusionary), and you feel you have the standing to do so, speak up!
-Do not be a bystander to unprofessional behavior.
-- If you do not feel comfortable doing so, and/or if the behavior persists, send a private email to the course instructors or set up a meeting with us to discuss the matter.
-We will preserve your anonymity.
-We, the course staff, are committed to affording you the same respect we ask you to afford one another.
-If you feel that we are not doing so, we hope you will feel comfortable either telling us so directly, or approaching another one of the course staff with your concerns.

-(Thank you to Shriram Krishnamurthi and Evan Peck for sharing their own policies, from which we drew inspiration for this one.)
+For this course, we will be recording class sessions and making them available to you for your personal, educational use.
+Recordings of class sessions are covered under the Family Educational Rights and Privacy Act (FERPA) and must _not_ be shared with anyone outside your course-section.
+The purpose of these recordings is so students in this course (and _only_ students in this course) can watch or re-watch past class sessions.
+Feel free to use the recordings if you would like to review something we discussed in class or if you are temporarily unable to attend class.

+## Devices in Lecture and Recitation

+Research shows that using devices on non-class related activities harms both the device user's learning, and other students' learning as well.
+Therefore, in general, we do not allow the use of any devices during lecture.

 ## Academic Honesty and Collaboration
 The usual policies apply, especially the [University Policy on Academic Integrity](https://www.cmu.edu/policies/student-and-student-life/academic-integrity.html).
 Many of the projects will be done in groups.
 We expect that group members collaborate with one another, but that groups work independently from one another, not exchanging results with other groups.
 Within groups, we expect that you are honest about your contribution to the group's work.
 This implies not taking credit for others' work and not covering for team members that have not contributed to the team.
 Otherwise, our expectations regarding academic honesty and collaboration for group work are the same as for individual work, substituting elevated to the level of "group."

-The course includes both individual projects  and individual components of group projects.
-Although your solutions for individual parts will be based on the content produced for the group component (e.g., written reflections on lessons learned), we treat individual components of group projects as equivalent to individual projects overall, and expect you to complete such components independently of your groupmates.

-The rest of this academic honesty and collaboration content is an adaption of the policy used in 17-214:

-"You may not copy any part of a solution to a problem that was written by another student, or was developed together with another student, or was copied from another unauthorized source such as the Internet.
-You may not look at another student's solution, even if you have completed your own, nor may you knowingly give your solution to another student or leave your solution where another student can see it.

-Here are some examples of behavior that are inappropriate:

-- Copying or retyping, or referring to, files or parts of files (such as source code, written text, or unit tests) from another person or source (whether in final or draft form, regardless of the permissions set on the associated files) while producing your own.
-This is true even if your version includes minor modifications such as style or variable name changes or minor logic modifications.
-- Getting help that you do not fully understand, and from someone whom you do not acknowledge on your solution.
-- Writing, using, or submitting a program that attempts to alter or erase grading information or otherwise compromise security of course resources.
-- Lying to course staff.
-- Giving copies of work to others, or allowing someone else to copy or refer to your code or written assignment to produce their own, either in draft or final form.
-This includes making your work publicly available in a way that other students (current or future) can access your solutions, even if others' access is accidental or incidental to your goals.
-Beware the privacy settings on your open source accounts!
-- Coaching others step-by-step without them understanding your help."

 If any of your work contains a statement that was was copied verbatim from an external source, you must put it in quotes and cite the source.
 If you are paraphrasing an idea you read elsewhere, you must acknowledge the source.
 If you are using a tool to help format or structure text significantly based on content and facts that you provided, you must acknowledge the use of such tools (see policy on generative AI tools above).
 Using existing material without proper citation is plagiarism, a form of cheating.
 If there is any question about whether the material is permitted, you must get permission in advance.
 We will be using automated systems to detect software plagiarism.

-"It is not considered cheating to clarify vague points in the assignments, lectures, lecture notes; to give help or receive help in using the computer systems, compilers, debuggers, profilers, or other facilities; or to discuss ideas at a very high level, without referring to or producing code.

 Any violation of this policy is cheating.
 The minimum penalty for cheating (including plagiarism) will be a zero grade for the whole assignment.
 Cheating incidents will also be reported through University channels, with possible additional disciplinary action (see the above-linked University Policy on Academic Integrity).

-If you have any question about how this policy applies in a particular situation, ask the instructors or TAs for clarification."
+If you have any question about how this policy applies in a particular situation, ask the instructors for clarification.

 Note that the instructors respect honesty in these (and indeed most!) situations.

+## Diversity Statement
+Your classmates are your colleagues.
+This is particularly true in this course, where we aim to provide you with principles, practices, tools, and paradigms that will enable you to be an effective, real-world accessibility researcher.
+We ask that you treat one another like the professionals you are and that you are preparing to be.

+We are diverse in many ways, and this diversity is fundamental to building and maintaining an equitable and inclusive campus community.
+Diversity can refer to multiple ways that we identify ourselves, including but not limited to race, color, national origin, language, sex, disability, age, sexual orientation, gender identity, religion, creed, ancestry, belief, veteran status, or genetic information.
+Each of these diverse identities, along with many others not mentioned here, shape the perspectives our students, faculty, and staff bring to our campus.
+We, at CMU, will work to promote diversity, equity and inclusion not only because diversity fuels excellence and innovation, but because we want to pursue justice.
+We acknowledge our imperfections while we also fully commit to the work, inside and outside of our classrooms, of building and sustaining a campus community that increasingly embraces these core values.

+Each of us is responsible for creating a safer, more inclusive environment.

+Unfortunately, incidents of bias or discrimination do occur, whether intentional or unintentional.
+They contribute to creating an unwelcoming environment for individuals and groups at the university.
+Therefore, the university encourages anyone who experiences or observes unfair or hostile treatment on the basis of identity to speak out for justice and support, within the moment of the incident or after the incident has passed.
+Anyone can share these experiences using the following resources:

+- Center for Student Diversity and Inclusion: csdi@andrew.cmu.edu, (412) 268-2150
+- Ethics Reporting Hotline.
+Students, faculty, and staff can anonymously file a report by calling 844-587-0793 or visiting cmu.ethicspoint.com.

+All reports will be documented and deliberated to determine if there should be any following actions.
+Regardless of incident type, the university will use all shared experiences to transform our campus climate to be more equitable and just.

-## Accommodations
+## Accommodations for Students with Disabilities
-If you wish to request an accommodation due to a documented disability, please contact [Disability Resources](https://www.cmu.edu/disability-resources/) at 412-268-6121 or [access@andrew.cmu.edu](mailto:access@andrew.cmu.edu).

-## Policy on Healthcare-Related Absence
-We don't record our lectures, because they are highly interactive and tricky to record, but we do post slides at the end of the day.
-Please go over them and feel free to attend any of the instructors' office hours to catch up on the material.
-Please see the late-work policy above for how healthcare-related absences are accounted for in participation points.
+If you have a disability and have an accommodations letter from the Disability Resources office, I encourage you to discuss your accommodations and needs with the instructors as early in the semester as possible.
+We will work with you to ensure that accommodations are provided as appropriate.
+If you suspect that you may have a disability and would benefit from accommodations but are not yet registered with the [Office of Disability Resources](https://www.cmu.edu/disability-resources/), we encourage you to contact them at [access@andrew.cmu.edu](mailto:access@andrew.cmu.edu).

 ## A Note on Self Care

-Please take care of yourself.
-Do your best to maintain a healthy lifestyle this semester by eating well, exercising, avoiding drugs and alcohol, getting enough sleep and taking some time to relax.
-This will help you achieve your goals and cope with stress.
-All of us benefit from support during times of struggle.
-You are not alone.
-There are many helpful resources available on campus and an important part of the college experience is learning how to ask for help.
-Asking for support sooner rather than later is often helpful.
+The last few years have been challenging.
+We are all under a lot of stress and uncertainty at this time.
+We encourage you to find ways to move regularly, eat well, and reach out to your support system or the instructors if you need to.
+We can all benefit from support in times of stress, and this semester is no exception.

 If you or anyone you know experiences any academic stress, difficult life events, or feelings like anxiety or depression, we strongly encourage you to seek support.
 Counseling and Psychological Services (CaPS) is here to help: call 412-268-2922 and visit their website at [http://www.cmu.edu/counseling/](http://www.cmu.edu/counseling/).
 Consider reaching out to a friend, faculty or family member you trust for help getting connected to the support that can help.

+## Food Insecurity

+If you are worried about affording food or feeling insecure about food, there are resources on campus that can help.
+Any undergraduate or graduate student can visit the CMU Pantry and receive food for free.
+Follow the directions on the [CMU Pantry website](https://www.cmu.edu/student-affairs/resources/cmu-pantry/) to schedule your visit.